uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Operation locking

-It is clear that we need to find a way to lock the system at the Salt level _and_ the Uyuni/SUSE Manager level.
+We need to find a way to lock the system at the Salt level _and_ the Uyuni/SUSE Manager level.
 Salt is at the base of the operational stack: a locking mechanism will be implemented first at this level.

 ### Step 1: operations blocking at Salt level